davidmerfield/Stroke/notes/spec.md

 one press of the key, one character
 (you can't hold down key and produce lines of characters)

-# marketing
+# homepage

 homepage of a beam of light falling on white window (matches os) with text being typed and text particles flying.

-big download button.

-––> get khoi onboard before launch
---> contact prominent authors with big twitter followings --> stephen fry might love this

 # Pick a typeface

-Droid sans mono
+Droid sans mono? yes
 Source code pro
-inconsolata
+inconsolata maybe

 # Implementation

 if you stop typing, perhaps increase the pulse of the caret?

 Allow you to save version with and without strikethroughs Allow you to print version with and without strikethroughs